How to Cope with the Loss of A Dog

-Find ways to feel normal again in your life.
+Finding ways to feel normal again is an important step.
 Develop new routines and make adjustments that define your life moving forward.
 Losing someone we love can be draining emotionally and physically.
 Keep breathing, eating, and getting enough sleep.
 Treat yourself to some comfort food, you deserve it.

-When your dog passed on, it is normal to question the purpose of pets in your life.
+When your dog passes away, it is normal to question the purpose of pets in your life.
 It is so important to come to terms with this question and help you through your grief.
 Don’t be discouraged if you don’t find the most stable answers.
 It is healthy to keep asking questions.

 The grieving process will happen gradually over time.
-It, unfortunately, can’t be hurried along or rushed.
+It can’t be hurried along or rushed.
 Keep this in mind, there is no time limit on grief.
 It is yours alone, not someone else’s.
-Try to be patient with yourself and others and allow the process to run its course naturally.
+Being patient with yourself and allow the process to run its course naturally.

-I learned that feeling upset, shocked, or alone is a totally normal reaction to the loss of any pet.
+I learned that feeling upset, shocked, and alone are totally normal reactions to the loss of a pet.
 Never feel ashamed.
-You are not alone.
-You will be OK.
+You are not alone and You will be OK.
 Allowing yourself to show your feelings is not a sign of weakness.
-It is a sign that this is a part of healing to be able to move on.
+This is a part of healing to help you be able to move on.

 Ignoring your pain or bottling it up inside will only make things worse.
 Hardening your heart will only end up Hardening You.
 It is necessary to face your grief head-on.
 No one feels comfortable doing it.
 It is something that needs to be done.